Berlin Wall Fast Facts

-(CNN)Here's a look at what you need to know about the Berlin Wall, seen as a symbol of the Cold War and East/West relations.
+(CNN)Here's some background information about the Berlin Wall, seen as a symbol of the Cold War and East/West relations.
 The wall stood from 1961 to 1989, separating democratic West Berlin, considered part of West Germany, from communist-controlled East Berlin and from the rest of East Germany.

 The Wall: